List of The Adventures of Tintin characters: General Alcazar

 General Alcazar is a friend of Tintin and is the occasional dictator of the fictional banana republic of San Theodoros.
 He is involved in a never-ending struggle for power with his arch-rival General Tapioca.
 Both men claim leadership of the country and rename its capital after themselves upon arriving in power.
 Alcazar controls the Presidential Palace of Los Dopicos in The Broken Ear, where he makes Tintin his aide-de-camp, before ordering Tintin's arrest after being persuaded by Mr. Trickler.
-By the time of The Seven Crystal Balls, Alcazar has lost power, becoming a cabaret act in Europe under the stage name Ramón Zarate.
+By the time of The Seven Crystal Balls, Alcazar has lost power, becoming a cabaret act in Europe: a skilled knife thrower under the stage name Ramón Zarate.
 In The Red Sea Sharks, Alcazar is discovered to be buying weapons from Dawson in an illegal arms deal.
-Finally, in Tintin and the Picaros, Alcazar has returned to his country and is finding it difficult to lead the Picaros on a guerrilla operation in the tropical forest while married to a harridan who bullies him.
-Tintin, though uninterested in his cause, devises a stratagem to return him to power in order to rescue his friends.
-Alcazar is once again in charge of San Theodoros, but it is suggested his rule is no different from Tapioca's.
+Finally, in Tintin and the Picaros, Alcazar has returned to his country and is finding it difficult to lead the Picaros on a guerrilla operation in the tropical forest while married to a harridan named Peggy who bullies him.
+Tintin, though uninterested in his cause, devises a stratagem to return him to power in order to rescue his friends: Alcazar drives a tourist bus through the carnival, infiltrates the palace, confronts Tapioca, and carries out a coup d'état.
+He is once again in charge of San Theodoros, but it is suggested his rule is no different from his rival's.

 Peggy Alcazar

-Peggy Alcazar is the wife of General Alcazar in Tintin and the Picaros.
-Appearing first in hair curlers and later with a high ponytail, she dominates General Alcazar and makes him do the housework.
+Peggy Alcazar is a harridan married to General Alcazar in Tintin and the Picaros.
+Appearing first in hair curlers and later with a high ponytail, she psychologically dominates General Alcazar and makes him do the housework.

+Hergé based her appearance on a female Ku-Klux-Klan member he saw while watching a TV news report in the 1960s.
+Additionally, in an early draft, Peggy was stated to be the daughter of Basil Bazarov and on the board of supervisors for his company.
+The General marrying her allows him access to her family's wealth and a large amount of weaponry.
+This backstory did not arrive in the final version.